vipers-web-design/private-repo-readme/feedverse-README.md

 - :pencil: The geneology tree

 ### Profile Views
-- :white_check_mark: Lists the people who've visited your profile (needs to change the layout)
+- :heavy_check_mark: Lists the people who've visited your profile (needs to change the layout)

 ### Stats
 - :heavy_check_mark: Shows how many statuses wrote